Special offer

 Carpenter salary expectations

-According to Indeed Salaries, the average salary for Carpenter is $26.04 per hour.
-This may be dependent on experience, location, employer, and type of project.
+According to Indeed Salaries, the average salary for a carpenter in Canada is $75,472 per year.
+Salaries may be dependent on experience, specialization, location and company.

 Job description samples for similar positions

-If a Carpenter is not quite what you’re looking for, here are a few other job description samples that may fit your needs:
+If a carpenter is not quite what you’re looking for, here are some job descriptions for similar roles to consider:

 Carpenter job description FAQs

-What is the difference between a Building Contractor and a Carpenter?
+What’s the difference between a carpenter and a joiner?

 Job Description Examples